Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Method

 We model temporal non-rigid deformations as a vector field projecting points from the frame space into a canonical space.
 One can conceptualize this by considering it as a bending of the straight rays originating from the camera.
 Given a straight ray with an origin $\vv{o} \in \mathbb{R}^3$ and a viewing direction $\vv{d} \in \mathbb{R}^3$ as $\vv{r}(t) = \vv{o} + t \vv{d}$, we bend this ray with a frame-specific bending network $\vv{b}_i: \mathbb{R}^3 \rightarrow \mathbb{R}^3$ as $\Tilde{\vv{r}}_i(t) = \vv{r}(t) + \vv{b}_i (\vv{r}(t))$ where $i$ denotes the frame.
 This bent ray is a directed parametric path in $\mathbb{R}^3$ like the straight ray, but, where the derivative of the straight ray is constant (\textit{i.e.} $\od{\vv{r}(t)}{t} = \vv{d}$), the bent ray has an instantaneous direction at each point along it of $\od{\Tilde{\vv{r}}_i(t)}{t} = \vv{d} + \frac{\partial \vv{b}_i}{\partial \vv{r}(t)} \vv{d}$.
 We desire that this bending network transforms points from frame space into a single canonical representation of the object shared by all frames of the input.

 While this discussion presents the bending network as a per-frame vector field throughout $\mathbb{R}^3$, it is implemented using a per-frame latent code $\vv{l}_i \in \mathbb{R}^{64}$.
-This latent code is given as input along with a point in space to \ifglsused{mlp}{an}{a} \gls{mlp} $\vv{b}: (\mathbb{R}^3, \mathbb{R}^{64}) \rightarrow \mathbb{R}^3$ and the latent codes are optimized during training. $\vv{l}_i$ passed to the bending network is the \textit{only} frame-specific element in our method and no other network receives it.
-One can see this as a factorization between the temporal and spatial domains where our method forces time to be entirely modeled by the latent code and the bending network.
+This latent code is given as input along with a point in space to \ifglsused{mlp}{an}{a} \gls{mlp} $\vv{b}: (\mathbb{R}^3, \mathbb{R}^{64}) \rightarrow \mathbb{R}^3$ and the latent codes are optimized during training.
+Importantly, the latent code $\vv{l}_i$ passed to the bending network is the \textit{only} frame-specific element in our method and no other network receives it.

 This is similar to the non-rigidity model employed in NR-NeRF~\cite{Tretschk2020}.
 However, we propose a different regularization to enable the modeling of larger deformations, which also removes the need to learn a rigidity score throughout the scene.
-Whereas NR-NeRF~\cite{Tretschk2020} penalizes the bending network output for its absolute length, we instead enforce that the deformation of the current frame is similar to that of the neighboring frames.
+Whereas NR-NeRF~\cite{Tretschk2020} penalizes the bending network output for its \textit{absolute} length, we instead enforce that the deformation of the current frame is similar to that of the neighboring frames.
 This assumes that neighboring frames represent similar object states, which is a more reasonable assumption for dynamic scenes compared to the absolute amount of deformation.
 More specifically, for $N_s$ samples along a straight ray $\vv{r}$, we penalize the bending network as:

-where $\omega_i^{(z)}$ is the visibility weight at sample $z$ along the bent ray (see Section~\ref{sec:render}) and $\mathcal{N}(i)$ are the neighbours of frame $i$.
+where $\omega_i^{(z)}$ is the visibility weight at sample $z$ along the bent ray (see Sec.~\ref{sec:render}) and $\mathcal{N}(i)$ are the neighbours of frame $i$.
 We also penalize the divergence of the bending network as:

 where we use the unbiased, approximated divergence as presented in Tretschk \textit{et al.}~\cite{Tretschk2020}.